onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 >
 > 1. lacking resonance and balance between centralization and decentralization, which brings both oppression and fragmentation, and
 >
-> 2. sucient resonance between the two qualities, which brings freedom and stability.
+> 2. sufficient resonance between the two qualities, which brings freedom and stability.
 >
 > The leading edge of blockchain (and its interactions with AI) is a kind of eye of the storm of this development.
 It’s here, if anywhere, that the wing of a buttery can start or stop not only a storm, but the changing climate of a planet." - [The Path to Decentralization is Centralization, by Daniel Görtz](https://truthtogether.substack.com/p/the-path-to-decentralization-is-centralization)